-- 13.27 Providers who utilize volunteers must have a policy that governs such activities.
-Volunteers used to meet any RBWO staffing requirements must follow all requirements outlined for regular staff.
-Volunteer policy must include the following: - A completed application for volunteering; - A Fitness Determination Letter from DHS, OIG; - A documented assessment of the volunteer which includes a face to face interview: - A driving record check on any volunteer expected to transport children - Review of at least two references; if the volunteer has previous child caring experience or fostering/adopting experience, agency/employer references must be obtained; - Orientation and training of the volunteer (including Mandated reporter training); - Signing of a confidentiality agreement; and - Maintenance of a file on the volunteer to include all related volunteer documents, hours worked, and duties performed. - 13.28 Providers who utilize volunteers must ensure that they are supervised by a qualified RBWO Staff who is responsible for planning and coordinating the volunteer's assigned duties.
-An appropriate training/orientation program must be conducted by a qualified staff member prior to a volunteer engaging in any activities with youth. - 13.29 Providers must have and implement a policy on supporting children and youth's safety on the internet and use of social media.
-The policy must include training of staff and caregivers on internet safety and providing age-appropriate information to children and youth regarding internet safety.
-This policy should also include the accessibility and usage of cellphones. - 13.30 Providers must comply with Georgia Department of Labor employment laws and rules. - 13.31 RBWO standards and contract deliverables may only be waived by the OPM Director.
+- Review of at least two references; if the volunteer has previous child caring experience or fostering/adopting experience, agency/employer references must be obtained; - Orientation and training of the volunteer (including Mandated reporter training); - Signing of a confidentiality agreement; and - Maintenance of a file on the volunteer to include all related volunteer documents, hours worked, and duties performed. - 13.28 Providers who utilize volunteers must ensure that they are supervised by a qualified RBWO Staff who is responsible for planning and coordinating the volunteer's assigned duties.
+An appropriate training/orientation program must be conducted by a qualified staff member prior to a volunteer engaging in any activities with youth. - 13.29 Providers must develop and implement policies and procedures that support youth's ability to have and use cell phones while placed with RBWO providers.
+Providers should consult with DFCS, at the time of placement, to determine whether the youth have or will obtain a cell phone and to develop an individualized cell phone plan for the youth.
+This plan should be signed by DFCS, foster parents, the provider and the youth during admission into the program and as updates to the plan are made.
+CCI providers are responsible for ensuring that direct care staff are aware of each youth's plan.
+The cell phone plan should be individualized, based on the child's age and history, and should include all of the following areas: - Detailed guidelines around when youth are allowed to have cell phones in their possession; - Daily cell phone usage timeframes; - Prohibited behaviors when using cell phones; - Consequences for inappropriate cell phone usage; - Supervision plan for youth that have cell phones; - Expectations around Cell phone damages and costs; - Training on Cell phone/Internet Safety: - Procedures for the safekeeping of youth's cell phones when they are in the provider's/caregiver's possession, and for ensuring that cell phones are returned to youth at discharge.

+Note: Please visit Appendix P for information on social media safety and links to resources to share with caregivers.

+- 13.30 Providers must comply with Georgia Department of Labor employment laws and rules. - 13.31 RBWO standards and contract deliverables may only be waived by the OPM Director.
 Waivers from RCCL and/or county or regional DFCS directors are not valid waivers of RBWO standards or deliverables. - 13.32 Providers should obtain references from an applicant's or volunteer's previous or current employer if the applicant is or has been employed in a job situation that involves children (e.g. school, daycare center, group residential care or intensive residential care facility, etc.), within the last 10 years, prior to hiring the prospective employee.
 If the applicant or volunteer has served as a previous foster or adoptive parent, obtain references from the former county/agency.
-Obtain additional references if conflicting, ambivalent or inadequate statements are received from those initially requested. - 13.33 Providers (CCIs and CPA foster parents) must have a written Emergency/Disaster Plan to address large scale emergency situations, including pandemic preparation and response.
-Emergency situations are defined as anything that will displace children during a statewide or agency disaster.
-At a minimum the plan should include:
+Obtain additional references